westenfalke/automatic-dollop/README.md

     there are already plenty of solutions out there
 )
 - Improved security features (
-    there is not a lot to improve on a static website, an SSL is a defacto standard and therefore no longer an usp )
+    there is not a lot to improve on a static website, hence SSL is a defacto standard its's no longer a USP )